-In addition to providing your image files on a flash drive or DVD, for a small additional charge ($0.02/image + disc cost) we can assemble your pictures into a HDTV Video Slide Show.
+In addition to providing your image files on a flash drive or DVD, for a small additional charge ($0.09/image + disc cost) we can assemble your pictures into a HDTV Video Slide Show.
 We can then put that slide show on a DVD that you can play in your DVD player so you can enjoy your pictures on your TV set, as well as your computer.
+Our slide scanning service can bring your slides back into your life.

 We have processed many slides in the condition of the slide shown here, which was photographed on a light-table.
 As you can see, the film is completely loose in the cardboard mount.

 We use a different process, and handle each slide individually using proprietary equipment to image the slide.
-Because we do this, we are able to process slides that most other providers cannot handle.
+Because we do this, our slide scanning service is able to process slides that most other providers cannot handle.

-Our custom conversion technology will allow us to convert a 35mm slide to a JPEG image with a resolution of 16MP (equivalent to over 3500 DPI).
+Our custom conversion technology will allow us to convert a 35mm slide to a JPEG image with a resolution of 24MP (equivalent to over 4000 DPI).
 That means that you could enlarge your 35mm image into a print size of 11" x 16" while retaining superb sharpness.
-Beyond that, you could actually enlarge it up to 33" x 48" (Poster Size!) without going below 100 DPI in the finished print.
+Beyond that, you could actually enlarge it up to 40" x 60" (Poster Size!) without going below 100 DPI in the finished print.
 That kind of image resolution also means that you can crop the image heavily (to enlarge a small portion of it) without losing the sharpness of the original image.

 We don't really scan your slides.
-Instead, we take each slide, clean it with a soft brush to remove dust and debris, and place it on an LED light-box and actually photograph it full-size with a macro-photography setup.
+Instead, we take each slide and place it on an LED light-box.
+We then actually photograph it full-size with a macro-photography setup.
 This avoids the artifacts that can be introduced by a scanner, and provides a higher resolution than almost any scanner.
-Essentially, it is like going back in time and re-shooting your slides with a modern digital camera.
+Essentially, it is the equivalent of going back in time and re-shooting your slides with a modern digital camera.

 These options can be combined in a single order.
 You can sort your slides into two categories: Image Only, and Premier Service, as long as they are clearly marked when we receive them.

-If you prefer to have your image files in RAW or TIFF formats rather than JPEG, these are both available at a small additional charge (see Price List).
+If you prefer to have your image files in RAW or TIFF formats rather than JPEG, these are both available at a small additional charge (see Price List), and include the JPEG images as well.

 There is one other option that we can offer.
-If you have your slides digitized with the "Image Only"" option, after you receive the images you may decide that there are some that you would like to have processed through the "Premier Service" option.
-In those cases, you can send us the file names of the images you would like to have edited and cleaned up (we retain your image files for at least six months after delivery), and we will process those images at a cost of $0.50/image.
+If you have your slides digitized with the "Image Only" option, after you receive the images you may decide that there are some that you would like to have processed through the "Premier Service" option.
+In those cases, you can send us the file names of the images you would like to have edited and cleaned up (we retain your image files for at least six months after delivery), and we will process those images at a cost of $0.60/image.
+There is a minimum $7.00 order size for this service.

 The obvious question at this point is: "Why is it more expensive to have the images edited after paying for the 'Image Only' scans?"
 The answer is that the pricing of our "Premier Service" is based on the fact that in a batch of slides, some will require no editing at all, some will require just a few touch-ups, and some will require more detailed attention, so the amount we charge represents an average cost.